 ArmsTracker is the world's most affordable record-keeping solution designed for small arms, light weapons and ammunition.

-ArmsTracker identifies and stores photos of each officer, private individual or legal entity authorised to use or possess a specified arm or category of arms.
+If required by legislation, ArmsTracker can identify and store photographs of each officer, private individual or legal entity authorised to use or possess a specified arm or category of arms.
 State and agency licences can be issued to a rank or position, such as station commander or armourer.
 Every weapon is separately identified, photographed and registered, along with any ballistic images of expended ammunition or casings.

 Get in touch and we’ll get back to you as soon as we can.
 We look forward to hearing from you!